But wait! Before we go on, some important considerations . . .

 Also, the warning time that you need for vehicles from the left is much less than the warning time you need for vehicles from the right.

 This is because you only need to cross the first half of the street in order to get out of the way of vehicles from the left, whereas you need to cross the entire street before you are out of the way of vehicles from the right (the opposite is true in countries where people drive on the left side of the road).

 So does that mean that a crossing can be two different situations at the same time?

 No. For each crossing, you need to combine the situations from the right and the left to come up with the crossing situation as follows:

 - You can be confident about when it is clear to cross ONLY IF there is enough warning of approaching vehicles from BOTH directions.

 - Therefore the crossing is considered a Situation of Uncertainty if the traffic from either the right or the left (or both) is a Situation of Uncertainty.

-Although stopwatches or other measurements of time may be used during the training as an assessment tool to provide feedback, after the training the students should be able to recognize Situations of Uncertainty intuitively -- they shouldn't have to resort to timing or counting.
+Although stopwatches or other measurements of time are used by the instructor during the training as an assessment tool to provide feedback, after the training the students should be able to recognize Situations of Uncertainty intuitively -- they shouldn't have to resort to timing or counting.